ovinc/filo/README.md

 ### `File` objects

 File objects listed in `Series.files` have the following attributes:
-- `file`: Pathlib object of the file,
+- `path`: Pathlib object of the file,
 - `num`: identifier of file within (int).
 In the series context, `num` starts at 0 in the first folder,
 - `time`: stores unix time (float, in seconds) when `Series.set_times()` is called,